fototo/jfisher-usgs.github.com/_posts/2012-07-02-knitr-jekyll.md

-Move the resulting folder containing figures and the Markdown file (`*.md`) into the local Git repository.
+Move the resulting image folder and Markdown file into the local Git repository.
+The KnitPost function assumes that the image folder will be placed in a `figs` folder located at the root of the repository.
 That's it.

 Examples of embedding R code: